This One's for You (Teddy Pendergrass album)

-This One's for You is the sixth album by R&B crooner Teddy Pendergrass.
+This One's for You is an album by the American musician Teddy Pendergrass.
 It was released just after a bad car accident Pendergrass was involved in, which left him paralyzed from the waist down due to a spinal cord injury.
-The album did not do as well as his previous albums did on the Billboard 200, peaking at only #59, but it did do well on the R&B album chart, reaching #6.
-Only one single was released, "I Can't Win for Losing", which peaked at only #32 on the R&B charts.
+The album did not do as well as his previous albums did on the Billboard 200, peaking at only No. 59, but it did do well on the R&B album chart, reaching No. 6.
+One single was released, "I Can't Win for Losing", which peaked at No. 32 on the R&B charts.

+Critical reception

+The Globe and Mail wrote: "Although he occasionally gets bogged down in the big and over-syrupy Gamble-Huff production, numbers such as 'The Gift of Life' and 'This One's for You' are moving, emotive and sensually rendered ballads of the first rank."